Making a Claim for Compensation

 • is kept securely stored and disclosed only where this is lawful.

-If the TAC makes a request to a third party for information in relation to the claim, will the TAC advise the client and his/her representative?
+If the TAC makes a request to a third party for information in relation to the claim, will the TAC advise the client and their representative?

-The TAC will notify the client and his/her representative in writing if the TAC uses the Authority to Release Information to obtain information and documents from:
+The TAC will notify the client and their representative in writing if the TAC uses the Authority to Release Information to obtain information and documents from:

 • a doctor, ambulance service, hospital or other health service provider